benjaminheng/knowledge-base/content/recipe-beef-stew.md

 ## Notes

-- Stew is a little watery immediately after cooking.
-It thickens up after freezing and being reheated.
+- I recommend making this to freeze and reheat for meals later.
+The stew is a little watery immediately after cooking, but thickens up after being reheated.
 - Consider bread or rice on the side.